Skip to main content

 nvidia.com/gpu: "8"

 Even with full-Node exclusive mode, the kubelet enforces Kubernetes resource accounting.
-If the slurmd container requests most of the Node’s memory (the default), a Pod with high memory requests will be rejected with OutOfmemory.
-Either keep Pod requests low (as shown above) or lower slurmd resource requests.
+If the slurmd container requests most of the Node’s memory (the default), the kubelet rejects a Pod with high memory requests and reports OutOfmemory.
+Either keep Pod requests low (as shown in the preceding example) or lower slurmd resource requests.

 Multiple partial-GPU Pods sharing a Node